FunWithData/myblog/content/blogSAS/Combining Data Sets SAS.md

 ---
-title: "Combining Data Sets with SAS"
+title: "Combining Data Sets Vertically with SAS"
 date: "2020-11-22T00:00:00Z"
 ---
 Many times, when working on a project (small or big), we have to combine various data sets.
 SAS is one of the leading languages used for data manipulation and analysis.
 Combining data sets quickly and accurately with SAS is very useful.